couchbaselabs/Couchbase-by-Example/08-signup-and-login/08-signup-and-login.md

 > http://www.couchbase.com/nosql-databases/downloads#Couchbase\_Mobile

 For this tutorial, you won't need a configuration file.
 For basic config properties, you can use the command line options.
 The binary to run is located in `~/Downloads/couchbase-sync-gateway/bin/`.
-Run the program with the `--help` to see the list of available options:
+Run the program with the `--help` flag to see the list of available options:

 ```bash
 ~/Downloads/couchbase-sync-gateway/bin/sync_gateway --help